Classification criteria

 Level 1 can be awarded to domestic and foreign journals, series and conferences considered to be most important from the Finnish research perspective, as well as book publishers who meet the following criteria:

-• Transparency: The publication channel's website has a transparent description of the editorial board and the peer review process.
-(A book publisher may meet Level 1 criteria even if the editorial board and peer review process are not described on the website.)
+2. Transparency: The publication channel's website has a transparent description of the editorial board and the peer review process.
+This applies also to book publishers.

-• Scientific focus: The publication channel is specialised in the publication of scientific or scholarly research outcomes and it publishes peer-reviewed scientific publications on a regular basis.
+3. Scientific focus: The publication channel is specialised in the publication of scientific or scholarly research outcomes and it publishes peer-reviewed scientific publications on a regular basis.
+Channels that publish scientific data, software and methods that support the production of research outcomes are equated with channels that publish scientific or scholarly research outcomes.

-If a publication channel has been operating less than a year, or if there are too few issues/publications to make the assessment, the Panels can rate it Level 0.
+If a publication channel has been operating less than a year, or if there are too few issues/publications to make the assessment, the Panels can rate it Level "other identified publication channels".
 In this case, the publication channel will be later re-evaluated.

 Level 2 international